anderslanglands/alShaders2/README.md

 On Windows use CMakeGUI.
 1. Set the source directory to where you unpacked the source files
 2. Set the build directory to be the same but with "\build" on the end.
+3. Use "Add Entry" to add `ARNOLD_ROOT`, set to point to the root directory of the Arnold API.
-3. Click "Configure" and select "Yes" when it asks if you want to create the build directory.
+4. Click "Configure", Select "Yes" when it asks if you want to create the build directory, and choose a Win64 compiller option, e.g. `Visual Studio 14 2015 Win64`.
-4. Click "Generate".
-This will create a Visual Studio project file in the build directory which you can use to build the library
+5. Click "Generate".
+This will create a Visual Studio project files in the build directory
-5. Open a "Developer Command Prompt for VS2015"
+6. Open a "Developer Command Prompt for VS2015"
-6. cd to the top-level CryptomatteArnold directory
+7. cd to the top-level CryptomatteArnold directory
-7. `> msbuild build\INSTALL.vcxproj /p:Configuration=Release`
+8. `> msbuild build\INSTALL.vcxproj /p:Configuration=Release`

 ### Tests